Simpanan Shariah Savings Option

 If I have elected Simpanan Shariah, will my annual statement be different?

-No, members’ annual statement of account will remain the same.
-Members annual statement will reflect the details below:
+No. The member's EPF annual statement will remain the same.
+However, the statement will include the following details:

 - Member account type